-Distance learning for teaching has been given a boost as a government initiative to offer online education courses is to be launched in the next six months.
-Distance learning for teaching will enable people living in remote parts of the country, or who cannot afford to travel to institutions, to be able to pursue their degrees.
+Distance learning for teaching has been boosted as a government initiative to offer online education courses will be launched in the next six months.
+Distance learning for teaching will enable people living in remote parts of the country or who cannot afford to travel to institutions to be able to pursue their degrees.

 Teaching English online has become very popular.
 Many students are learning English via online teaching platforms such as Skype, Google Hangouts, and even Facebook Messenger.